 In addition to the WIE initiative, the firm was named among the top-ranked women-friendly firms nationwide, as determined by Working Mother Magazine & Flex-Time Lawyers.

 We are able to communicate among our offices via email, audio and video conferencing.
 In addition, to support of the firm's litigation practice, Eckert Seamans created a unique Litigation Management OnlineSM Center (“LMOSM”).
 The LMOSM mission is to support Eckert Seamans and outside counsel in the coordination and defense of asbestos exposure claims and other large volume litigation matters.
 The LMOSM staff is organized into functional groups that include complaint processing, discovery, resource management and claims processing.
 Through the use of advanced technology, including proprietary electronic case management systems, the LMOSM staff provides an efficient and cost-effective means to support all aspects of the litigation process.

 Communication with Clients

 Firm attorneys communicate changes in the law to firm clients and friends regularly via news alerts, and firm newsletters.
 Throughout the year, attorneys in our firm conduct seminars for our clients and friends in all of our offices.
-Our Labor and Employment attorneys conduct Human Resource Forums in Pittsburgh and in other offices offering both CLE and HRCI credits.
+Our Labor and Employment attorneys conduct Human Resource Forums in Pittsburgh, Philadelphia and in other offices offering both CLE and HRCI credits.
 Attorneys have presented CLE seminars in Harrisburg, Philadelphia and Pittsburgh.

 Firm Memberships in Lex Mundi and SCG Legal